dnesteryuk/hubot-torrent/README.md

 # Configuration

-All configuration options are taken environment variables, hence, you should define them in `~./bashrc` or `~./zshrc` (if you use ZSH) or you can define them while launching your hubot.
+All configuration options are taken from environment variables, hence, you should define them in `~./bashrc` or `~./zshrc` (if you use ZSH) or you can set them while launching your hubot.

 ### Download directory